UnBearAble1/Diabetes_Final_Project/README.md

 Now our data is ready for machine learning.

 #### Random Forest
 Our original goal was to perform a Random Forest Classifier so we could produce the factors of diabetes and rank these factors by importance.
 Below were the steps taken to run the machine learning model.
-We fit the model with random forest classifier, made predictions with the testing data and evaluated the results.
+We fit the model with the random forest classifier, made predictions with the testing data and evaluated the results.

 Our accuracy score came out at 83%.